 Admission Requirements and Eligibility

-Transfer admission requirements for the current academic year are listed to the right.
+Transfer admission requirements for the current academic year are listed here.
 You may use ASSIST to search for courses at your current college that are equivalent to UC Davis courses in engineering and other disciplines.

 You must complete all required courses if they’re offered at your current college.
 If they are not offered at your college, you must complete them after enrolling at UC Davis.